NiklasZ/technical-interview-coding-problems/14-07-2018/README.md

 # Solution
-This can be simplified by noticing the following:
+This can be simplified by noting the following:
 * As `0` or `-1` are optional and are not positive integers to consider, they are not necessary to solving the problem.
 * The memory constraint requires that we use the array's own capacity.